metal3d/docker-auto-dnsmasq/README.md

 ```
 docker run --hostname="webapp.docker" nginx:alpine
-# Then go to http://webapp.docker and voilà !
+# Then go to http://webapp.docker and voilà!

 # and more...
 ```